 Friday 5 pm.

 Life tends to “happen to us” while we’re busy checking emails, news and social media.
-To me, traveling is one way to bring you back to the moment and deliver that Friday 5pm feeling into your life.
+To me, traveling is one way to bring us back to the moment and deliver that Friday 5pm feeling into our life.

-This is the moment you find balance; when you stop focusing on what you should be doing and instead focus on what you want to do.
+This is the moment we find balance; when we stop focusing on what we should be doing and instead focus on what we want to do.

 Hi, I’m Miriam Risager.

-The travel writer, annoyingly enthusiastic foodie, and hopeful fear fighter behind Adventurous Miriam.
+The travel writer, enthusiastic foodie, and hopeful fear fighter behind Adventurous Miriam.

 Since 2013, I’ve helped people like you dream big and back it up with meaningful travels to the world’s most beautiful and undiscovered places.